 This recipe makes the tastiest loaf of Sun-Dried Tomato & Cheddar Sourdough, with pockets of cheese and pops of sweet-tart tomatoes in each bite.
-Using active sourdough starter, the bread has wonderful flavor and a soft crumb.
+It tastes like pizza bread!
+Using active sourdough starter, this loaf has wonderful flavor and a soft crumb.
 The crust acquires some of the cheesiness, too!

 Wood River Creamery is located in Wisconsin, my home state!
 They produce award-winning specialty cheeses, handcrafted in small batches by Burnett Dairy Cooperative’s Master Cheesemaker.
 This one-of-a-kind, aged Cheddar Gruyere blend is creamy, nutty and delicious.
 It was the ideal choice for working into a loaf of sourdough because it melts beautifully, and bakes to perfection.

 Just as in my Jalapeno Cheese Sourdough, you’ll fold in the cubed cheese and rehydrated sun-dried tomatoes during the 4th and final set of stretch and folds.
 Added earlier, it can negatively affect the fermentation, reducing the final rise in the bread.

 In this recipe, you’ll simply soak regular sun-dried tomatoes in hot water to reconstitute them.
 Then drain and rinse to remove excess salt, and gently squeeze between paper towels before chopping into smaller pieces (if they are sun-dried tomato halves).
 That way, little pops of sweet-tart flavor are distributed in each bite.

 This cheesy sourdough bread is a savory delight.
 Here are my favorite ways to eat it:

 deli sandwich style, with smoked turkey, lettuce, and mayo, and hot pepper jelly

 as a breakfast sandwich, with a fried egg and spinach